-Sometime around 1996, our church’s minister of education, Jim Lancaster, installed a computer in my office.
+Many years ago, our church’s minister of education, Jim Lancaster, installed a computer in my office.
 He did it without being asked.
 As he plugged it in, he simply said, “Pastor, you’re going to be needing this.”

 He was so right.
 That small act from a friend changed my life and, if I’m allowed to say, has influenced a lot of the Lord’s people toward greater service.
 Thank you, Jim.
-(I am eternally in the debt of this good man who now pastors the First Baptist Church of Hammond, Louisiana.)

 Writing is a remarkable thing.
 Almost magical even.

-In a 1994 article in Christianity Today, Philip Yancey notes just how remarkable it is.
 In a scene from the movie “Black Robe,” a Jesuit missionary tries to persuade a Huron chief to let him teach the tribe to read and write.
 The chief sees no benefit to this practice of scratching marks on paper until the Jesuit gives him a demonstration.
 “Tell me something I don’t know,” he says.
 The chief thinks for a moment and replies, “My woman’s mother died in snow last winter.”

 The Jesuit writes a sentence and walks a few yards over to his colleague, who glances at it and then says to the chief, “Your mother-in-law died in a snowstorm?”
 The chief jumps back in alarm.
 He has just encountered the magical power of writing, which allows knowledge to be transferred in silence through symbols.